MarketDataApp/documentation/sheets-add-on/dates-and-times.md

 - **Time-based Parameters** Time keyphrases let you select a specific time of day, relative to the current time.
 Time-based parameters are typically used to model intraday stock movements.

   - `now` The current time.
 Use this keyword to select the current open candle, for example.
 This is the same as the Google Sheets built-in formula `now()`.
 Please note that due to technical limitations by Google Sheets , `now()` cannot be embedded in or refrenced by any Market Data formula.
 Use the `now` relative keyword as a replacement.

+  - `-[number] minutes` Use negative minutes to specify a time in the past _n_ minutes before.
+When this is used alone, it is relative to the current time.
+When used in conjuction in `from` field (i.e. the starting date/time), it is relative to the `to` field (i.e. the ending date/time).
+For example, if the current time is 10:30 AM, but 10:00 AM is used in the `to` field and `-10 minutes` in the `from` field, then the starting time will be 9:50 AM.
+The query would return values from 9:50 AM to 10:00 AM.
+However, if the `to` field were to be omitted, then the same query would return data from 10:20 AM to 10:30 AM since `-10 minutes` would be relative to the current time of 10:30 AM.

   - `[number] minutes ago` The `minutes ago` keyword lets you select a relative time, _n_ minutes before the current time.
 For example, if the time is 10:00 AM then `30 minutes ago` would refer to 9:30 AM of the current day.

+  - `-[number] hours` Use negative hours to specify a time in the past _n_ hours before.
+When this is used alone, it is relative to the current time.
+When used in conjuction in `from` field (i.e. the starting date/time), it is relative to the `to` field (i.e. the ending date/time).
+For example, if the current time is 10:30 AM, but 10:00 AM is used in the `to` field and `-1 hour` in the `from` field, then the starting time will be 9:00 AM.
+The query would return values from 9:00 AM to 10:00 AM.
+However, if the `to` field were to be omitted, then the same query would return data from 9:30 AM to 10:30 AM since `-1 hour` would be relative to the current time of 10:30 AM.

   - `[number] hours ago` The `hours ago` keyword lets you select a relative time, _n_ hours before the current time.
 For example, if the time is 4:00 PM then `4 hours ago` would refer to 12:00 PM of the current day.